-Home to a myriad of vibrant cultures, natural wonders ranging from lakes and beaches to mountains and rainforests, and a hotbed for Spanish language learning and colonial history, Central America is an exciting location for study abroad.
+Home to a myriad of vibrant cultures, natural wonders ranging from lakes and beaches to mountains and rainforests, and a hotbed for Spanish language learning, colonial history, and fascinating cultural immersion Central America is an exciting location for study abroad.

 However, Central America is also a unique place full of microclimates and lifestyles that mean you should put some planning into what you should pack for your study abroad experience.
 I’ve been living in the rainforest of Costa Rica for nearly a year now and just recently reached a personal travel milestone of visiting every country in Central America.

 While the stereotype of Central America is that it is very warm, this is not the case in all areas.

 When I first moved to Central America I made a lot of packing blunders that caused me a lot of discomfort in my first months here and couldn’t be rectified until I returned to the United States for a visit over Christmas to repack.
 So, don't make my mistakes, learn from them and use my tips on how and what to pack for study abroad in Central America.

 What to Pack for Study Abroad in Central America

 I hope you find my tips helpful, but I won’t leave you hanging there.
 Here are my recommendations for what you should pack for study abroad in Central America.

 Central America isn't Europe, so a backpack is a more useful item for packing than a suitcase.
 You may encounter bumpy or unpaved roads in your travels, so a backpack will be a more convenient way of transporting your items.

 Backpacks are also more common in Central America than suitcases, so using one will also make you stand out less.